siara-in/CrossCalc/README.md

 ### Correction

-The correction symbol (back arrow) removes the last entered symbol from the expression for correction.
+The correction symbol (`◅`) removes the last entered symbol from the expression for correction.

 If the expression is being directly entered, using the correction symbol removes the symbol just before the current position.